LukasMurdock/cse-271/Notes.md

 ## vs-getclass-instanceof
 Most of the time you should use instanceof.
 You should only use getClass when you want to know if two classes are exactly the same, e.g., an equals method.
 In all other cases instanceof is the better option.

+Using instanceof requires knowing the class at compile time.
+Checking the class checks at runtime.

 ## vs-clone-cloneable
 Cloneable enables creating a clone in a polymorphic manner. (implements Cloneable, Comparable<Person>)